Staff and service is great. Wait time needs tweaking for sure. Popular place.

 Skin cancer is the most common cancer in humans.
 Over 5.4 million skin cancers were treated last year.
 1 out of every 5 Americans will be diagnosed with skin cancer by the age of 70.

 Skin cancer is caused by the sun.
 Ultraviolet (UV) radiation causes DNA damage in your skin cells.
-The skin cells, over time, start to grow abnormally.
-Skin cancer is preventable with sun protective behaviors and sunscreen.
+Over time, skin cells start to grow abnormally.
+Skin cancer is preventable through sun-protective behaviors and sunscreen.

 Did you know?